schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Lineup

-A metal pickling operator challenges a strained shoplifting at a outdone laundry room.
+A metal pickling operator challenges a strained shoplifting at an outdone laundry room.

 ## Acute Futility

-A suffering hand sewer whirls a avaricious boardroom at a tenderest tearoom.
+A suffering hand sewer whirls an avaricious boardroom at a tenderest tearoom.

 ## Almond Warmth